Importantus/crdt-with-suggestion-mode/crdts/track-changes-application/README.md

 # Track Changes Collaborative Application

-A TypeScript library for building collaborative editing applications with suggestion-mode support, based on the Collabs CRDT framework.
+A TypeScript library for building collaborative editing applications with support for a review mode, based on the Collabs CRDT framework.

 ## Overview